Hankook Technology Group Corporate Governance

-To sustain transparent and accountable corporate principles, Hankook Tire Worldwide has embraced a corporate governance system which recognizes and deals with a wide range of ethical issues to better manage our company and make decisions that benefit all stakeholders.
+To sustain transparent and accountable corporate principles, Hankook Technology Group has embraced a corporate governance system which recognizes and deals with a wide range of ethical issues to better manage our company and make decisions that benefit all stakeholders.

 Chapter 1.
 General Principles